edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 02.md

 * a folder containing a set of linked sketches that form a 3D pointer
 * a three line sketch on the zx plane

-Select the folder that contains the sketches and hit CTRL-C (copy)
+Select the _3D node controller blank - COPY-PASTE THIS FOLDER_ folder that contains the sketches, and hit CTRL-C (copy)

 FreeCAD will ask if we wish to copy the object the folder depends on, select YES

 ![02](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2002.png?raw=true)

+####-2-

+Hit CTRL-V (paste).
+Rename the folder to _3D node controller - front left_

 ![03](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2003.png?raw=true)